ghunteranderson/tsugi/README.md

 ```
 var obj = new tsugi.package.CustomType(arg1, arg2, arg3);
 ```
 But we like easy to read code and this is not that.
-We can use the `with` keyword to specify any imports or aliasing.
+We can use the `import` keyword to specify any imports or aliasing.
 In Tsugi, with statements should be listed at the beginning of the file directly below the module declaration
 ```
 // Types can be imported allowing them to be referenced without the module prefix
 // This works for classes, interaces, and lists
-with type tsugi.util.StringBuilder
+import tsugi.util.StringBuilder
 var bob = new StringBuilder()

 // Spaces can be imported to access functions and constants without the module prefix
-with space tsugi.util.Math
+import tsugi.util.Math
 var pipi = Math.pow(Math.PI, 2)

 // If we want to keep a module prefix but make it shorter, we can alias the module name
-with module tsugi.long.stocking as pls
+import tsugi.long.stocking as pls
 // Using a type from this module might now look like this
 pls.Type t = new pls.Type(arg1, arg2)
 // Note that only modules can be aliased.
 Types and methods cannot be aliased